-The Non-Resident Violator Compact that requires states to report DWIs, vehicular assaults and homicides, and other serious traffic violations to states that are members of the compact.
+The Non-Resident Violator Compact requires states to report DWIs, vehicular assaults, vehicular homicides, and other serious traffic violations to states that are members of the compact.
 Most states are members, but even states that are not, like Tennessee, still subscribe to the Motor Vehicle Registry.
-The Motor Vehicle Registry is a data base that allows every state to report whether a driver’s privilege is revoked in their state.
+The Motor Vehicle Registry is a database that allows every state to report whether a driver’s privilege is revoked in their state.
 Every state checks that registry.
 States who are members of the compact have the option of treating the offense as if it occurred within their home state or within the reporting state.
 New Jersey has treated offenses as though they had occurred in New Jersey.
 If another state were to treat a DWI as a first offense, when, in fact, it is not, New Jersey will impose much more severe second or subsequent offense penalties.

 How New Jersey deals with driving privilege revocations imposed by other states in light of amendments to New Jersey DWI penalties enacted as of December 1, 2019, remains to be seen.
 We are waiting to get our first cases in to see how the Motor Vehicle Commission will handle that.

 Can an Officer Confiscate an Out-Of-State Driver’s License?

 New Jersey law specifically prohibits an officer or a court from taking a driver’s license issued by another state.
 In New Jersey, the driver retains all of their documents, including their driver’s license after an arrest.
 In some states, the privilege is revoked immediately, subject to reinstatement by the administrative hearing.
 But in New Jersey, there are no consequences unless and until there is a conviction.
 The only hold a court has on a person charged with DWI is that the person is required to appear in court when notified to do so.